JohnDoe-collab-stack/RevCHAC/README.md

 Informal reading:

-> There is no way, in a recursive consistent theory of Turing–Gödel strength, to internalise a total choice function `F_int : Code → W_int` whose behaviour on halting codes exactly matches the dynamic AC `AC_dyn` built from the Rev–CH–AC structure.
+> There is no way, in a recursive consistent theory of ZFC-strength, to internalise a total choice function `F_int : Code → W_int` whose behaviour on halting codes exactly matches the dynamic AC `AC_dyn` built from the Rev–CH–AC structure.
 > Otherwise, via reflection, one would reconstruct an internal predicate that is total, correct and complete for `RealHalts`, contradicting Turing–Gödel.

 ---

 ## 7. Logical status of the components

-* The **BasicSemantics** layer (ModE/ThE/CloE) and the **Rev/Trace** layer are fully constructive and require only standard `Mathlib` imports (`Set`, `Nat`, classical choice).
+* The **BasicSemantics** layer (`ModE`/`ThE`/`CloE`) and the **Rev/Trace** layer are fully constructive modulo classical choice and standard `Mathlib` imports (`Set`, `Nat`).
-* The **Turing–Gödel contexts** and the impossibility theorems `no_internal_halting_predicate` and `no_internal_halting_predicate'` are formalised entirely in Lean as theorems over abstract structures; they encode the classical diagonal argument.
+* The **Turing–Gödel contexts** and the theorems `no_internal_halting_predicate` / `no_internal_halting_predicate'` are formalised entirely as Lean theorems over abstract structures; they encode the classical diagonal argument.
-* The **RevCHACSystem** and `AC_dyn` are definitional: they package assumptions about isomorphisms between RealHalts, Rev-halting, CH-local, and a dynamic choice function.
+* The **RevCHACSystem** and `AC_dyn` are definitional: they package assumptions about isomorphisms between `RealHalts`, Rev-halting, CH-local, and a dynamic choice function.
 * The Level 2 theorem `no_AC_operative_internalisation` uses an explicit **reflection axiom** `reflect_RealHalts` to link meta-level predicates back into `PropT`.
-This isolates the extra meta-logical assumption needed to talk about internalisation of the specific operative AC.
+This makes explicit the extra meta-logical assumption needed to talk about internalisation of the specific operative AC.

-This distinction keeps the formal core clean while making explicit where meta-level reasoning is imported into the internal theory.
+This separation keeps the formal core clean while showing exactly where meta-level reasoning is imported into the internal theory.

 ---

 ## 8. How to use / extend

-* The current file is self-contained modulo `Mathlib` and the two abstract axioms (`Classical` choice and `reflect_RealHalts`).
+* The current file is self-contained modulo `Mathlib` and the explicit meta-axiom `reflect_RealHalts`.
 * To adapt the framework to a concrete theory `T` (e.g. PA or ZFC), one would:

   * choose concrete types `Code` and `PropT`,
   * interpret `Provable`, `FalseT`, `Not`, and `RealHalts`,
-  * check that the `TuringGodelContext'` hypotheses are met (typically via standard arithmetisation),
+  * check that the `TuringGodelContext'` hypotheses are met (via standard arithmetisation),
   * instantiate a concrete `RevCHACSystem` capturing the intended dynamic CH-profile and choice operator.

-Further development could include:
+Possible extensions:

-* constructing explicit local readings `LR` from proof systems, and establishing a `DynamicBridge` in concrete situations,
+* constructing explicit local readings `LR` from proof systems and establishing a `DynamicBridge` in concrete situations,
 * connecting the CH-local profile with more familiar formulations of CH or variants,
 * exploring variants of `reflect_RealHalts` with weaker or different reflection principles.

-At this stage, the file already provides a complete, formal skeleton of the two-level meta-theorem:
+At this stage, the file provides a complete, formal skeleton of the two-level meta-theorem:

 1. No perfect internal halting predicate for `RealHalts`.
 2. Consequently, no perfect internalisation of the **specific operative AC** induced by the Rev–CH–AC dynamic architecture.